mvolkmann/blog/src/swift.md

 var date: MMDDYYYY = "04161961"
 ```

-Another use of type aliases is to give a shorter name
+Another use of type aliases is to give a shorter name to a long name
-to a complicated type definition that is used multiple times.
+or complicated type definition that is used multiple times.
+For example, `typealias ToString = CustomStringConvertible`.

 The type of an anonymous function can be assigned to a `typealias`.
 This is also useful for declaring the types of functions